pulipulichen/docker-ScratchGAN/README.md

 # Setup

+1. Clone this repository to your computer. `git clone https://github.com/pulipulichen/docker-ScratchGAN.git`
-1. Start docker service.
+2. Start docker service.
-2. Run `docker-compose build`
+3. Run `docker-compose build`
-3. Run `docker-compose run app bash` to enter the console of container.
+4. Run `docker-compose run app bash` to enter the console of container.
-4. Run `bash scratchgan/train.sh`
+5. Run `bash scratchgan/train.sh`
-5. Wait for training and evaluating.
+6. Wait for training and evaluating.
-6. The first training result will disappear in `./checkpoints/scratchgan-2002_sentences.txt`
+7. The first training result will disappear in `./checkpoints/scratchgan-2002_sentences.txt`
-7. Keep waiting for `scratchgan-4002_sentences.txt` and `scratchgan-6002_sentences.txt`
+8. Keep waiting for `scratchgan-4002_sentences.txt` and `scratchgan-6002_sentences.txt`

 # Result